 The 2022 3RMS will be open for a mass start of 15 marathon swimmers.
 This will be a solo event only with registration link available via this website beginning January 1, 2023.
 We will accept applications until we reach our 15 swimmer limit.

-We launch at 7:30AM with powered escorts, kayaking teams and all crew from Kayak Pittsburgh North Shore, (Kayak Pittsburgh – Venture Outdoors) and head over to “the Point” (Point State Park) where swimmers will begin with a water start from the Point State Park Fountain.
+We launch at 7:00AM with powered escorts, kayaking teams and all crew from the North Shore, and head over to “the Point” (Point State Park) where swimmers will begin with a water start from the Point State Park Fountain.

 •Swimmers will be fed from a designated kayak.
 Additional supplies (water/supplements) will be on the second kayak.
 Should it be required, additional water will be available aboard one of our powered escort boats which will patrol the course during the entire swim.

 •Swimmers will have two kayak volunteers to flank them at all times, with information provided in advance to communicate.
 Swimmers can bring their own kayakers/kayaks with them.
-Part of the entrance fee goes to cover the kayaks from Kayak Pittsburgh North Shore who have been kind enough to allow us a 50% discount.
+Part of the entrance fee goes to cover the kayaks from 3 Rivers Outdoors.
+They have been kind to provide a discount.

 Distance: Roughly 30K – 10K, out-and-back 5K, in each of the three rivers; (1) Ohio, (2) Monongahela and (3) Allegheny

 Format: 2 kayakers/swimmer, powered escort boats and Pittsburgh River Rescue/Pittsburgh Police/Coast Guard in support

 Water Conditions: Usually calm during first 10K (Ohio River), boat traffic and potential headwinds churn up the Monongahela and the Allegheny Rivers.
 Overall, current is minimal.
 Keep in touch with local river conditions (Allegheny River Conditions)